benalleng/benalleng/README.md

-Dev focusing on developer education and Bitcoin and Lightning accesibility thorugh better UI/UX.
+Dev focusing on developer education and Bitcoin and Lightning accessibility through better UI/UX.